The Seated dimes value has a starting point of $11 to $12 for a well circulated coin. That is a nice beginning, but it is just the beginning.

 Check a few rare coin dealers listings, look for those offering dimes similar to yours for sale, their listings and prices usually include a notation of the NGC or PCGS assigned grade.
 Additionally... these coin dealers are potential buyers of your coins.

 "Condition rarity" defines another reason for the wide range of a Seated Dimes value depending on its condition.
 Very subtle and small details in the preservation and wear influence the value.
-The 1843-O is a $75 coin in Good condition, however, rarely encountered in Extremely Fine condition, it becomes highly prized and valued over $1900.
+The 1888-S is a $12 coin in Good condition, however, not often encountered in Extremely Fine condition, it becomes a prized issue and valued over $25.
 Numerous other examples exist.
 Scan the coin values chart completely.

 These dimes are a classic series.
 High quality coins are always in demand by dealers and collectors.
 The lower grades, still attractive despite some wear, are affordable and collectible.

 Stay current with your Seated Dimes value, check back when curious or before you sell.